≡ Menu

 Wellness Complete Health Dog food contains:

-This kibble also contains a moderate amount of meat in it which is a good thing for older, less active dogs.
+This kibble also has moderate meat, suitable for older, less active dogs.

 Pros Cons